 vi) Acknowledgements, if any, should be placed at the end of the article.
 Keep them brief.

 vii) Contributors should include a short autobiographical note (60 words maximum) with their submissions.
-The note will include the author’s e-mail address unless the author asks for it to be omitted.
+The note may include the author’s e-mail address.

 2. PUBLISHING DEADLINES

-ii) Submissions can be made at any time, but the deadline for each year’s copy is January 1st in the year of publication.
-However, restrictions on space, subject matter or other considerations mean that the editor cannot guarantee publication in that year.
+ii) Submissions can be made at any time, but the deadline for each year’s copy is 31st January in the year of publication.
+Restrictions on space, subject matter or other considerations mean that the editor cannot guarantee publication in that year.

 iii) The editor will respond to authors directly in the first instance, before sending articles to one or more reviewers.